streetturtle/awesome-wm-widgets/_widgets/mpris-widget.md

 # Prerequisite

-Install `playerctl` (mpris implementation), should be available in repo, e.g for Ubuntu:
+Install `playerctl` (mpris implementation), should be available in repo, e.g. for Ubuntu:

 ```bash
 sudo apt-get install playerctl